 It is easy to be mislead, especially after a traumatic experience.
 It is important to be realistic about helmets capabilities, and to base that assessment on facts.
 Overestimating their protection can be dangerous.
-After a serious accident, it is too late to discover that helmets are not designed to protect in a serious impact.
+After a serious accident, it is too late to discover that bicycle helmets are not designed to protect in a serious impact.

 Bicycle helmets can be insidious:

-- At first, they seem to “protect”.
+- Initially, they seem to protect.

 - However, they tend to increase the risk of accidents.

 - They are unlikely to offer adequate protection in a serious accident.